Q: Why can't I eat or drink before my surgery?

 Q: What should I wear the day of surgery?

 A: We ask that you wear loose-fitting, comfortable clothing, such as sweat pants.
-We do ask that you remove all jewelry and body piercings prior to coming to the center and leave them at home.
+We do ask that you remove ALL jewelry and body piercings prior to coming to the center and leave them at home.
 We ask that these be removed for your safety.
+Failure to remove may result in CANCELLATION of your procedure.

 Q: What should I bring the day of surgery?

-A: We ask that you bring your insurance card and information, your I.D. card, and any legal guardian papers if appropriate.
+A: We ask that you bring your insurance card and information, your ID, and any legal guardian papers if appropriate.
 If your child is having surgery, we also encourage you to bring their favorite blanket, toy, pacifier, sippy cup, or bottle, if appropriate.

 Q: Can I see my child or relative before surgery?
 How long after surgery before I can see them?